- Made the decision to get divorced

 - The opportunity to grieve for the loss of my marriage

 Covid didn’t help of course, but I began to enrol in short courses online.
 I took up running and walking, part time care of my dog, caught up with friends, became a mindfulness practitioner, embraced the new virtual way of running my business.
-Funded Saphora Private for women during life trauma.
+Founded Saphora Private for women experiencing life trauma.
 My children all supported me which meant the world to me.
 They remain in touch with their dad and life simply, very simply goes on.

 A year on, I still have times of sheer sadness, demotivation, crying myself to sleep, thinking of what could have been, guilt for leaving my husband to face his future on his own.
 But as my inspiration Maya Angelou said ‘Nothing will work, unless you do’ I am kind to myself, take my time over things, don’t let myself be bullied or pressured into things and more than anything appreciate me time.
 I have been lost but am open to the universe.
 It seems to be working.